-For the year 2011, the Swiss watchmaker has updated its Jules Audemars line with a discreet Audemars Piguet Jules Audemars Small Seconds in white gold (Ref.
+For the year 2011, Audemars Piguet has updated its “modern classic” Jules Audemars line with a discreet Jules Audemars Small Seconds model in 18-karat white gold (Ref.
 77238BC.OO.A002CR.01).

 The Jules Audemars Small Seconds is powered by the well-known AP Caliber 3090 hand-wound movement that offers some two days of uninterrupted operation and beats at a pretty slow pace of 21,600 semi-oscillations per hour.

-While Audemars Piguet has never been particularly shy about using third-party mechanisms to power even their most expensive watches, this one, as far as I know, is a one hundred percent in-house job with every step -from initial design and going all the way to a finished movement- being done by their own staff and at their own manufacturing facilities.
+While Audemars Piguet has never been particularly shy about using third-party mechanisms to power even their most expensive timepieces, this one, as far as I know, is a one hundred percent in-house job with every step -from initial design and going all the way to a finished movement- being done by their own staff and at their own manufacturing facilities.

-Sporting a bit archaic-looking four-bridge top-plate layout, it seems to be designed to compete with the iconic Patek Philippe caliber 215 PS unit (it, for example, powers the gorgeous Patek Philippe Calatrava 4897 R model), which is a bit larger in diameter, but still a bit thinner from top to bottom.
+Sporting a bit archaic-looking four-bridge top-plate layout, it was designed to compete with the iconic Patek Philippe caliber 215 PS unit (it, for example, powers the gorgeous Patek Philippe Calatrava 4897 R model), which is a bit larger in diameter, but still a bit thinner from top to bottom.

-Being with us for almost a decade now, the movement has a reputation of a robust and reliable mechanism: something that a dressy watch designed with a business person in mind really needs.
+Being with us for almost a decade now, the movement has a reputation of a robust and reliable mechanism: something that a dressy watch designed with a business person in mind needs.

 This particular Jules Audemars Small Seconds model comes in a delicate round case 33 millimeters in diameter and is only 7 mm thick.
-With its organically shaped lugs, the case will certainly feel good even on a very thin wrist.
+With its organically shaped lugs, the case will certainly feel good even on a thinner wrist.